2022 USFL championship game: Background

+Host selection

 While the entirety of the 2022 USFL regular season was played in Birmingham, Alabama, the three playoff games were scheduled for Canton, Ohio.
 The location was announced on February 16, 2022, with the 2022 World Games in Birmingham cited as the reason behind the move.

+USFL playoffs

 The two lowest-finishing teams from each division were excluded from participation in the playoffs.
 From the North Division, the Pittsburgh Maulers were mathematically eliminated from playoff contention on June 3, and the Michigan Panthers were eliminated two days later.
 In the South Division, the Houston Gamblers were the first team ruled out of the postseason, on May 29, while the Tampa Bay Bandits were eliminated from postseason contention on June 12.

 The first semifinal game was held between the North Division first and second place teams, the New Jersey Generals and the Philadelphia Stars.
 Despite their status as 4.5-point underdogs, the Stars took the lead on a punt return with two minutes remaining and held it for the remainder of the game to win 19–14 and clinch a berth in the championship game.
 The third meeting between the Generals and Stars during the season, the game was the first win of the series for the Stars.
 The second semifinal game followed, which was contested by the Birmingham Stallions and the New Orleans Breakers.
 Each team scored twice within the first two quarters, but Birmingham scored a third touchdown to take a 21–14 lead into halftime; they would not relinquish the lead for the rest of the game, scoring twice more to win 31–17 and clinch the remaining championship game spot.
-With their playoff semifinal victories, the Stallions entered the USFL Championship Game with a record of 9–1, while the Stars entered with a record of 6–4.
+With their playoff semifinal victories, the Stallions entered the USFL championship game with a record of 9–1, while the Stars entered with a record of 6–4.